Your shopping cart is empty!

 Staffords Bonded is a working facility and doesn’t offer visits.

 The costs that will make up the investment are; initial cask outlay, storage & insurance, bottling & dry goods, duty & vat.

 Total cost for a 10-year-old single grain aged full term in initial ca

 If you didn’t want to pay the full duty/vat bill in one go, then we could store the bottled goods under bond and single casks could be removed at a time.
 Storage costs would be similar to your cask storage.

-Selling your cask
+Selling your Cask

-I would imagine that with anything there will be peaks & troughs depending on the state of the market and economy.
+I would imagine that with anything there will be peaks and troughs depending on the state of the market and economy.
 I would guess that buying a cask and trying to sell within 3 years wouldn’t make much profit but I also think you wouldn’t lose anything either.
 Personally, if I was buying a cask and looking to sell it on I’d be looking to keep it 10+ years.

-Ownership of the cask
+Ownership of the Cask

 Once you purchase a cask, we will send you a certificate to confirm ownership and cask number.
-This cask of Whiskey will remain in Bond pending it’ bottling and/or release and are retained in the control of the Celtic Whiskey Shop Limited pending such bottling and/or release from Bond.
+This cask of Whiskey will remain in Bond pending it’s bottling and/or release and is retained in the control of the Celtic Whiskey Shop Limited pending such bottling and/or release from Bond.
 The certified owner named above has acknowledged that in the event of such bottling and/or release from bond he/she will be solely responsible for the payment of the excise and other duties payable in respect thereof.